someengineering/resoto.com/blog/2022/10-25-building-an-infrastructure-app-with-resoto-and-streamlit/index.md

 <h4 id="starting-the-repl">Starting the REPL</h4>

-Start Python by running the following command in your (Power)shell:
+Start Python by running the following command (in PowerShell on Windows or the Terminal app on macOS):

 ```bash
 $ python3